 - $50,000 per accident

-Although this may not be enough to cover all of your damages (especially because truck accidents can be so serious), it might help.
+Although this may not be enough to cover all of your damages, especially because truck accidents can be so serious, it might help.

 Pursuing Legal Action Against the At-fault Party

-Even if the at-fault party does not have sufficient insurance, you may still be able to file a claim if they have some insurance coverage.
-If they do not have any insurance at all, you and your lawyer can discuss bringing legal action against them anyway.
+Our truck accident lawyers can discuss bringing legal action against them anyway.
 However, suing an uninsured driver often means that there are very few assets to pull from if you file a lawsuit against them.

 Filing a Claim with Another At-fault Party